 Preheat oven to heat specified on pizza dough package.
-Usually it’s 400 degrees.
-If you make your own dough, 400 is usually a good heat as well.
+Usually it’s 400 F. If you make your own dough, bake it at 400.

 Unroll your pizza dough onto a lightly floured surface.
 Pat or roll the dough so it’s about 12″ by 8″.
-You’re going to want to cut it into 24 squares, so just eyeball it if you need to.
-Use a pizza cutter to slice the dough into 24 squares (bet ya didn’t see that one comin’ did ya?)
+Use a pizza cutter to slice the dough into 24 squares.

 Place cheese and desired toppings on each square.

 (Note that you’re not putting the marinara sauce on the dough; it’s for dipping after) It’s easy to overfill these–you want to make sure you can close them, so about a heaping tablespoon of toppings should be plenty.